kevgo/tricorder/README.md

 ### `tricorder fix`

-This command applies all safe automatic fixes to the codebase.
+This command applies all safe automated fixes to the codebase.
-It runs formatters as well as linters that can automatically repair code-quality issues.
-Fix tools belonging to the same stack run sequentially to avoid interfering with each other.
-Different stacks are processed concurrently.
+Fixes for different file types are processed concurrently, fixes for the same file type run sequentially.

 ### `tricorder fix-unsafe`

-This command applies more aggressive automatic fixes that might change program behavior.
+This command applies more aggressive automatic fixes that might change program behavior and should be verified.
-Review the resulting changes
-before committing them and/or verify them by running your automated tests.

 ### `tricorder lint`